KennyHuangChina/Skywalk/Docs/House.md

 			* Bathrooms		int		// bathroom quantity
 			* Acreage		int		// the exact acreage of house license, 100 times than real value, so it should be devided by 100 before using, for example, value 9848 mean 98.48 square meters
 			* agen			int		// agency id
+			* 4sale			int		// submit for sale.
+1: yes; 0: no
+			* 4rent			int		// submit for rent.
+1: yes; 0: no
 	[Response]
 		* SUCCESS:200
 			* Id    		int		// new house id